OUR MISSION STATEMENT

 Religious traditions in Great Britain are, in the main, Christian and our teaching reflects our Christian beliefs.
 Children do however grow up in a society which is multi-cultural and diverse.
 The opportunities that we give children to learn about other peoples faith and beliefs encourages a tolerance and respect for their culture and the practices and beliefs that they use.
 Our aim is that children will draw those ideas and practices from the Christian teaching that will help them to work in harmony with each other, respecting and responding with empathy, to other people’s views and ways of life.

 All children have an indoor and an outdoor P.E. lesson during the week and all children are expected to wear black shorts and a plain white t-shirt and a tracksuit for out door lessons.
-They will need to bring pumps to school or indoor trainers (not trainers that they wear in the playground).
+They should have indoor trainers or pumps as well as outdoor trainers from Year 2 upwards.
 For safety reasons we would ask that children do not wear jewellery in school, including pierced, hooped/dangling earrings and long hair is fastened back.

 Pupils with Disabilities